The Times We Are In (Newsletter #2) – Preserving Authentic Content Creation

 Answer: That would degrade the experience, the process, the results, the benefits (a lot is gained through rigorous organic research) and the quality of the output.
 Hence, I have no interest in degrading anything.

-While I understand that it is quite possible that in my day job I could end up having no choice but to use A.I. tools (many people are already in that position), as far as my personal creative work is concerned I will not be taking shortcuts.
-I won’t create a situation whereby questions are raised about whether I use A.I.
-I simply won’t use it and that is what my Human Content Policy Statement is for.
+While I understand that in my day job I could end up having no choice but to use A.I. tools (many people are in that position), as far as my personal creative work is concerned I will not take shortcuts.
+I will not create a situation whereby questions are raised about whether I use or used A.I.
+I will simply never use artificial intelligence in my creative works.
+In that way I will protect my integrity.
+This is what my Human Content Policy Statement is all about.

 And on that note dear friends, this brings to a close this bumper edition of The Times We Are In.
 If you have read the entire newsletter I commend you and I appreciate you! 🙂 .
 Until next time.